THREAT ANALYTICS Search CHROME Extension

-Current Version 4.02 – Updated on 2/8/2018 to change download location for initial configuration and update logo icons.
-Update 4.01 on 5/7/2015 to add support for 3rd group and ability to use HTTP POST in addition to GET.
-Also updated search providers – go to Options and click “Refresh Now” button to retrieve the new providers.
+Current Version 4.0 – Updated on 5/7/2015 to add support for 3rd group and ability to HTTP POST in addition to GET.
+Also updated search providers – go to Options and click “Refresh Now” button to the new providers.

 Most users will NOT need to use the POST function – just ignore.
 The POST function is useful when you want to POST (versus GET) a search term to an application or API.
 You would copy the destination URL to the ‘Link’ field and add the raw POST data in the ‘Add POST value’ field.
 The HTTP POST will come from the Chrome extension by default, which some applications/API’s will not allow.
 In that case use a PROXY to send the POST.
 A simple proxy script can be found at https://www.criticalstart.com/?p=3430.